-(c) Net Tax Supported Operations
+C. Net Tax Supported Operations

-Overall, the Tax Supported Operations reflect a 2020 surplus of approximately \$4.9 million.
-This net surplus represents a 4.1% favourable variance on approximately \$117.3 million of budgeted 2020 tax supported operating expenditures.
-The annual tax supported operational surplus has traditionally been approximately 1.4% and has been positive over the past five years.
+Overall, the Tax Supported Operations reflect a 2021 surplus of approximately \$4.4 million.
+This net surplus represents a 3.6% favourable variance on approximately \$122.4 million of budgeted 2021 tax supported operating expenditures.
+The annual tax supported operational surplus has traditionally been approximately 3.1% and has been positive over the past five years (albeit, given Provincial COVID funding, the surpluses have been higher in 20200 and 2021).

 Based on previous Council approval, any annual surplus/(deficit) is transferred to or from the applicable reserves, annual variances will impact the associated balances of these reserves but have no direct impact on the following year's tax levy.
-With respect to the general tax supported operations, a net surplus of \$3,772,881 was transferred to the Contingency Reserve, which has a balance of approximately \$15.6 Million at the end of 2020 (including of the above noted deficit).
-Although there are no set guidelines for an optimal balance, a typical rule of thumb is 10% of tax supported operating costs.
-This would require, at a minimum, a balance of \$11.7 million.
-This reserve will be available for future years as a source of financing for unexpected events/liabilities.
+With respect to the general tax supported operations, a net surplus of \$3,502,380 was transferred to the Contingency Reserve, which has a balance of approximately \$19.5 Million at the end of 2021 (including the 2021 surplus and the net accumulated COVID surplus noted above).
+Although there are no set guidelines for an optimal balance, a typical rule of thumb is a minimum of 10% of tax supported operating costs.
+This would require, at a minimum, a balance of \$12.2 million.
+This reserve will be available for future years as a source of financing for unexpected events/liabilities and to offset any one-time costs.
 Any excess funds can be reallocated by a future Council for another one-time municipal purpose if so warranted.